FThompson/ElTagCalculatorTutorial/README.md

 Notice that the `index` cannot be directly used in the buttons' `onclick` attributes.
 You must instead place the `index` into the component's local state object and access it through `this.state`.
 This step is required for local variables because the app uses a different calling context when later invoking the `onclick` function.

-The only buttons still missing are the decimal point and the operators.
+The final buttons are the decimal point and operator buttons.
 These buttons will each call the `addSymbol` action, so you can create them using another convenient ElTag function, `each`.
-This function works like `Array.map` and takes an array and a callback function to perform for each element in the array.
+This function works like `Array.map` and takes an array and a callback function to perform on each element in the array.

 Create the symbol button array containing each button's symbol and CSS id.